librato/python-librato/README.md

 both at protocol and backend level is very high.
 That's why we provide an alternative method to submit your measurements.
 The idea is to send measurements in batch mode.
-We push measurements that are stored and when we are ready, they will be submitted in an efficient matter.
+We push measurements that are stored and when we are ready, they will be submitted in an efficient manner.
 Here is an example:

 ```python
 api = librato.connect(user, token)